fpirri/covid19/history/last/README.md

 On April 26, I commented on an idea by Mats Lewan on the blog -eCat-.
 As a reference, I report below what I wrote on the blog.
+You find below a link to the blog.
+Please search for 'fpirri' to find my post.

 ----
 [eCat Blog](https://e-catworld.com/2020/03/27/covid-19-thread-3-26-2020-mats-lewan-on-the-case-of-sweden/)